Weaning from Breastfeeding

 It brings you closer to your baby and helps you two form a lifelong bond.

-A mother’s health is effected when she does not breastfeed, read more about this here.
+- A mother’s health is affected when she does not breastfeed, read more about this here.

 When Should I Start Weaning from Breastfeeding?

-After the age of 6 months, your baby may start showing signs that he/she needs a more substantial sources of food.
-Although some mothers have breastfed their babies exclusively up to the age of two without any form of supplementation or solid foods.
+After the age of 6 months, your baby may start showing signs that he/she needs a more substantial source of food.
+Although some mothers have breastfed their babies exclusively, up to the age of two, without any form of supplementation or solid foods.
 All babies are different.
-Just know that you are not forced to start solids at 6 months.
+Know that you are not forced to start solids at 6 months.